top of page

 The need to do it perfectly, get it right 100% of the time, meet that high bar that "someone" keeps moving up...(all signs point to me!)

-The need to not disappoint anyone - and mostly not myself - was enough to make me reconsider if I was good enough to do what I love.
+The need not to disappoint anyone - and mostly not myself - was enough to make me reconsider if I was good enough to do what I love.

 What is *that* about??